vincentes/vsc-icp-development-tools/README.md

 # Polysign Development Tools
 Developing on the ICP blockchain can be difficult.
-This extension
+This extension improves the DevExp.

 ## Features